-Painting Studio II ART 274 3 crs.
-3 hrs.
+Painting Studio II ART 274

 This course continues the development of technical, analytical, and perceptual skills and enhances the advancement of an individual approach to painting.
 The course will satisfy studio requirements for transfer within the CUNY system as well as professional art schools.
 Prerequisite: ART 171 or ART 174